-We are beyond excited to introduce an entirely new journey to Southern Italia, taking place next fall, October 10-20, 2019.
+We are excited to offer you this journey to Southern Italia, taking place next fall, October 2020.
 We are accepting reservations now on a first come, first served basis.
 Our Seven Sacred Sisters of the Cilento pilgrimage is limited to seven participants.

 La Sette Sacro Sorelle di Cilento

 The Cult of the Seven Sisters of the Cilento National Park is among our most treasured sacred traditions.
 These seven beloved madonnas all have roots reaching back to archaic times, all are evolutions, transformations that took place slowly across centuries.
 They each have still vivid threads connecting them to much earlier beloved Mothers, Goddesses, Divine Feminine personages of great beauty, strength, healing and protective agency.

 The Cilento National Park in Southern Italia, is one of the last true wildnerness areas in this world, a protected UNESCO World Heritage Site and home to vibrant, still thriving Old World culture, traditions and beliefs.
 Because of its biological and cultural characteristics, the park is also member of the World Biosphere’s Reserve, Unesco’s Man and Biosphere program.
 It is also the place of my origins, my ancestral home.
 My roots are here, my blood and bones are made from this land, these mountains and trees are my body and I am honored to introduce you to our ancient, deeply spiritual ways.

 La Settle Sacro Sorelle di Cilento - During the month of October the weather is sunny, comfortably warm and beautiful, the skies are blue, the harvest is in, fresh fruits and foods of all kinds are in abundance and the tourists have all gone home!